MeisterWebzr/eFashion/README.md

 #eFashion

-###Ecommerce solutions for your fashion business.
+##### Introducing a turnkey ecommerce template web application compatible with open-cart that can be tailored to company specifics.
+Such as

 ####Week 1 APPROVED
 > Project Summary:
-Introducing a turnkey ecommerce template web application compatible with open-cart that can be tailored to company specifics.
-Such as
+I
 * Branding
 * Inventory Management
 * Wholesale & Retail Pricing